 Rotation is the touch-optimized technique used by Windows apps to enable users to turn an object in a circular direction (clockwise or counter-clockwise).

 Depending on the input device, the rotation interaction is performed using:

 - A mouse or active pen/stylus to move the rotation gripper of a selected object.

 - Touch or passive pen/stylus to turn the object in the desired direction using the rotate gesture.

 Use rotation to help users directly rotate UI elements.
 The following diagrams show some of the supported finger positions for the rotation interaction.

-Intuitively, and in most cases, the rotation point is one of the two touch points unless the user can specify a rotation point unrelated to the contact points (for example, in a drawing or layout application).
+Note Intuitively, and in most cases, the rotation point is one of the two touch points unless the user can specify a rotation point unrelated to the contact points (for example, in a drawing or layout application).
 The following images demonstrate how the user experience can be degraded if the rotation point is not constrained in this way.

 This first picture shows the initial (thumb) and secondary (index finger) touch points: the index finger is touching a tree and the thumb is touching a log.